Sierra-Studio/kanban-board/README.md

 This creates:
 - 🤖 **Kanban Admin** - A special system user who creates demo content
 - 📋 **Demo Board** - "🚀 Welcome to Your Kanban Journey!" with example cards
+- 🌪️ **Crowded Board** - "This is where everyone dropped their daily tasks" packed with thousands of oversized cards for stress testing
 - ✨ **Sample Cards** - Fun, engaging cards showing best practices

 The seeding is safe to run multiple times - it will only create content if the Kanban Admin doesn't already exist.